Here are your Daily Lotto results | News24

 Here are the outcomes for the draw:

-Download the News24 app by way of the Play or iTunes App shops and get a free alert moments after every Lotto draw with the profitable numbers.
+Download the News24 app through the Play or iTunes App shops and get a free alert moments after every Lotto draw with the profitable numbers.

 Tap here to download the News24 Android App or here to download the News24 Apple App.

-Whilst each effort is expended to make sure that the knowledge supplied is true and correct, we aren’t liable for errors, omissions or any loss which a person could expertise.
-See the National Lottery Terms and situations here.
+Whilst each effort is expended to make sure that the data supplied is true and correct, we’re not chargeable for errors, omissions or any loss which a person might expertise.
+See the National Lottery Terms and circumstances here.

-We dwell in a world the place information and fiction get blurred
+We reside in a world the place information and fiction get blurred

 a world of in-depth analyses, investigative journalism,